 7. Form a study group.

-If you find yourself struggling with a particular class or topic—and, you know what, even if you aren’t—it’s always a good idea to get together with other students who give a shit about the subject to go over class material.
+If you find yourself struggling with a particular class or topic—and, you know what, even if you don’t—it’s always a good idea to get together with other students who give a shit about the subject to go over class material.

 The most important thing is that you guys get together semi-regularly.
 That way, you can’t get out of spending some extra time on the subject in question, and you’ll develop a little group of friends who are taking it too—which will make it easier to speak up in class and make school more fun, which is always a good goal.
 I had a comedy-writing group like this when I was in school that ended up meaning a lot to me.